Shamoke

-Shamoke (died 222) was a tribal chieftain who lived in Wuling County (武陵郡; around present-day Changde, Hunan) in the late Eastern Han dynasty and Three Kingdoms period of China.
-He allied with the Shu Han state during the Battle of Xiaoting of 221–222 against the Eastern Wu state and was killed in battle.
+Shamoke (died 222) was a chieftain of the Wuximan (五溪蠻) tribe in Wuling County (武陵郡; around present-day Changde, Hunan) during the late Eastern Han dynasty and Three Kingdoms period of China.
+He allied with the Shu Han during the Battle of Xiaoting of 221–222 against the Eastern Wu and was killed in battle.

 Life

 Shamoke was a chieftain among the native tribes living in the Five Creeks (五溪蠻, literally the Barbarians of Five Creeks) of Wuling County (武陵郡; around present-day Changde, Hunan).
 In 221, Liu Bei, the emperor of the Shu Han state, started the Battle of Xiaoting against his ally-turned-rival Sun Quan, the ruler of the Eastern Wu state.
 He sent an official, Ma Liang, as an envoy to meet Shamoke and the tribal chiefs Five Creeks tribes and managed to bribe them with wealth and titles to gain their support in the war against Sun Quan.
 Shamoke was killed in battle in 222 when Sun Quan's forces launched a counterattack against Liu Bei's forces and dealt them a devastating defeat.